-- 30. (a) The Appeals Panel reports to the Warden and Tutors' Committee. - (b) (i) The members of the Appeals Panel shall in cases of academic discipline under Bylaw XI A be the Warden (or another member of the Governing Body nominated by the Warden) and four other members of the Governing Body of whom at least two shall hold the office of Tutor.
+(a) The Appeals Panel reports to the Warden and Tutors' Committee.

+- (i) The members of the Appeals Panel shall in cases of academic discipline under Bylaw XI A be the Warden (or another member of the Governing Body nominated by the Warden) and four other members of the Governing Body of whom at least two shall hold the office of Tutor.
 Members of the Academic Review Panel shall not be members. - (ii) Any tutor of the undergraduate whose case has been referred and any other interested person shall be replaced by other members of the Governing Body co-opted by the other members of the Panel.
-For the purposes of this sub-paragraph only a "tutor" shall be defined as any person who has acted as that undergraduate's director of studies or has filed or will file an academic report on that undergraduate's work during the course of the current academic year. - (c) The Warden or the Warden's nominee shall ordinarily chair the Panel when it is convened for the purposes of Bylaw XI A. If the Warden or the Warden's nominee is replaced the Panel as constituted after any replacements have been co-opted shall elect one from among their number to take the chair. - (d) (i) The Appeals Panel may regulate its proceedings as it sees fit. - (ii) The Chair of the Appeals Panel shall have the power whether on application by the Junior Member or the Chair of the Academic Review Panel or without such an application to extend any timelimit imposed by this Bylaw where it seems expedient to do so (such as to take account of periods when the College will be closed).
+For the purposes of this subparagraph only a "tutor" shall be defined as any person who has acted as that undergraduate's director of studies or has filed or will file an academic report on that undergraduate's work during the course of the current academic year. - (c) The Warden or the Warden's nominee shall ordinarily chair the Panel when it is convened for the purposes of Bylaw XIA.
+If the Warden or the Warden's nominee is replaced the Panel as constituted after any replacements have been co-opted shall elect one from among their number to take the chair.

+(i) The Appeals Panel may regulate its proceedings as it sees fit.

+- (ii) The Chair of the Appeals panel shall have the power whether on application by the Junior Member or the Chair of the Academic Review Panel or without such an application to extend any time-limit imposed by this Bylaw where it seems expedient to do so (such as to take account of periods when the College will be closed). - 31.
+Any appeal must be made in writing to the Chair of the Appeals Panel within five days (not including Saturday and Sunday) of the communication of the Academic Review Panel's decision to the undergraduate, stating the basis of the appeal.